Joe Goldberg: Season 2

-Joe and Delilah have a short-lived fling and Love begins an affair with Milo Warrington (Andrew Creer), her late husband's best friend.
-Joe and Delilah are arrested for lewd conduct in public, but Joe manages to get Forty to use his connections to get them out of jail.
-When Fincher reveals his suspicions about Joe to Delilah, she takes his keys and goes to his storage facility.
-He finds her there and locks her in the vault.
-Before he can return, Forty sets up an elaborate self-abduction scheme by locking himself, Joe, and Ellie in a hotel room to fix his script.
-He eventually drugs Joe with LSD.
+Joe and Delilah hook up publicly but are arrested for lewd conduct by Delilah's ex-fling, Officer David Fincher (David Vasquez).
+Meanwhile, Love begins a relationship with Milo Warrington (Andrew Creer), her late husband's best friend.
+After being released, Joe finds out that Delilah has discovered the cage and locks her inside.
+Before he can return, Forty sets up a self-abduction scheme to get Joe and Ellie's help with the script.
+Joe and Forty trip on LSD and go on a drug-fueled escapade.
 Joe and Love reconcile, and Love convinces him to stay in Los Angeles.
-Forty eventually finishes the script, correctly inferring that Beck's ex killed her in a crime of passion.
-Forty confesses to Joe that as a young man he killed the au pair who assaulted him as a child.
+Forty correctly infers that Beck's ex-boyfriend is the true culprit and confesses to Joe that he killed the au pair who assaulted him as a child.